 The Problem: Missing Data & Immutable Environment

-1. Missing Data: Claude Code only sends metadata (duration, token counts, errors).
-No prompt data is logged (unless it's the user prompt, which is opt-in).
+- Missing Data: Claude Code only sends metadata (duration, token counts, errors).
+No prompt data is logged (unless it's the user prompt, and even that is opt-in).

 We needed something controllable, non-intrusive, and invokable from Python & Node.
-Since Python and "lightweight" are rarely synonymous and Node event loops are easily blocked, we turned to Rust.
+Since Python and "lightweight" are rarely synonymous and Node is inherently single-threaded, we turned to Rust.

 We designed a small Rust server invoked from Python & Node using PyO3 & NAPI-RS bindings.